ligato/site/content/architecture/lig-framework-overview.md

 The model represents an abstraction of an object that can be managed through northbound APIs exposed by the VPP agent.
 It consists of a model specification and a proto.Message.

-Here is a snippet of model.Spec code for a VPP L3 route.
+Here is a snippet of model.Spec code for a VPP L3 route:

 <div>
     <pre>